Biden names Indian-American Sameera Fazili as Deputy Director of National Economic Council

 She also worked at ShoreBank, the nation’s first CDFI (community development financial institution) bank.
 Her work in finance has spanned consumer, housing, small business and microfinance.

 She received her law degree from Yale Law School and her bachelor of arts in social studies from Harvard College.
-(AGENCIES)
+(PTI)

 Biden names Indian-American Sameera Fazili as Deputy Director of National Economic Council